thawhakyi/SSH-Ubuntu/README.md

-Get a Ubuntu SSH Virtual Machine for free ;)
+#Get a Ubuntu SSH Virtual Machine for free ;)

-What this is
+What is this?

 This script helps you get a Virtual Ubuntu server using SSH !!

 This works with GitHub actions, thank GitHub not me : )